Magnetic Resonance Imaging (MRI)

 An MRI test doesn't use x-rays or radiation and is usually very safe

-MRI usually provide more detail than CT, but MRI takes a lot longer and is more uncomfortable
+MRI usually provide more detail than CT scans, but MRI takes a lot longer and is more uncomfortable

 Because it uses powerful magnets, you can't have an MRI if you have certain kinds of metal objects in your body